 You do watch for the ripples on the water indicating the start of wind.
 And you notice when the wind shifts direction.
 Rain and low temperatures are a recipe for hypothermia so you pay attention when you’re miles from help.

 For me that’s all part of the appeal.
 Can I safely and happily put up with conditions that make most people uncomfortable?
-Sometimes but I’ve been known to curse loudly and often when conditions change for the worse.
+Sometimes, but I’ve been known to curse loudly and often when conditions change for the worse.
+Cue a very tough kayaking trip in the Broughton Archipelago.

-We were told that some days up to 120 people at a time head out to the islands.
+We were told that some days up to 120 people at a time head out to the Broken Group Islands.
 There are lots of tour groups that visit as well.
-I’d return again – in May, early June or September.
+I’d return again – in May, early June or September but I’d carry a marine radio so I could get weather forecasts.

 Location map of the Broken Group of Islands